Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 Establishing a guarantee fund for individual and corporate users could be a sensible option given the level of security achieved by the system.

-With the multi-layer security system described earlier, it is easy to enable users to provide their mobile device forensic data in a simple manner to verify potential claims.
+With the multi-layer security system described earlier, it is easy to enable users to securely provide their mobile device forensic data in a simple manner to verify potential claims.

 ### Also some potential other improvements: